magic-FE/magic-cli/README.md

     > -r, --remote  # Download remote template even if the local has a cache
 ```

+_note_:
+We render file use [Handlebars.js](https://github.com/wycats/handlebars.js).
+You can see it to write template

 ###  alias
 > Add an alias to the template